-Capstone South West has comprehensive foster carer policies, procedures and practice manuals in accordance with regulations.
-Our policies and procedures contain information on all aspects of caring for looked after children including: legislation, child protection, behaviour management, health and safety matters, care planning, training, financial matters, meeting the needs of children and young people, education, complaints and grievances, and record keeping.
+Capstone Foster Care has comprehensive foster carer policies, procedures and practice manuals in accordance with regulations.
+Our manuals (The Foster Carer's Handbook and our Social Workers' Policy Information) contain information on law, child protection, behaviour management, health and safety matters, care planning, training, financial matters, meeting the needs of children and young people, education, complaints and grievances, and record keeping.

-Our policies are updated at least annually (or more often as required).
+Our policies are updated annually (or more often as required).